IDEO-coLAB/pyfi/README.md

 ## Installation

-**IMPORTANT!** PyFi will install its' own Python dependancies (using pip) after `npm install pyfi`, so be sure that you're working within the python environment used by the Python you'll be importing.
+**IMPORTANT!** PyFi will install its' own Python dependancies (using pip) after `npm install pyfi`, so be sure that you've activated the python environment used by the Python you'll be importing.

 If you already have the Python environment, be sure it's activated and just:
 ```